Erich Segal: Marathons

 Segal was an accomplished competitive runner.
 He had been a sprinter at Midwood High School, and ran the two-mile at Harvard College.
 He began marathon running during his second year at Harvard, when track and field head coach Bill McCurdy was impressed with how fast he had run 10 miles.
 Segal ran in the Boston Marathon almost every year from 1955 to 1975.
 He finished in 79th place at 3 hours, 43 minutes in his first attempt, and his best performance was in 1964 when he finished 63rd with a time of 2:56:30.
 He recounted that, after one Boston marathon, someone yelled, "Hey, Segal, you run better than you write".
+Segal was featured in the 1965 documentary short Marathon, which documents the 1964 Boston Marathon and was directed by filmmakers Joyce Chopra and Robert Gardner.

 Segal was a color commentator for Olympic marathons during telecasts of both the 1972 and 1976 Summer Olympics.
 His most notable broadcast was in 1972, when he and Jim McKay called Frank Shorter's gold-medal-winning performance.
 After an impostor, West German student Norbert Sudhaus, ran into Olympic Stadium ahead of Shorter, an emotionally upset Segal yelled, "That is an impostor!
 Get him off the track!
 This happens in bush league marathons!
 This doesn't happen in an Olympic marathon!
 Throw the bum out!
 Get rid of that guy!"
 When Shorter appeared to be confused by the events, Segal yelled, "come on, Frank, you won it!" and "Frank, it's a fake, Frank!"

 In 2000, The Washington Post included the incident among the 10 most memorable American sports calls (albeit misquoting the latter line as being "it's a fraud, Frank!").
 In a 2010 posthumous tribute to Segal, marathon runner Amby Burfoot called Segal's call "one of the most unprofessional, unbridled, and totally appropriate outbursts in the history of Olympic TV commentary", taking into consideration the fact that Segal had taught Shorter at Yale.

 Personal life

 Family

-Segal was married to Karen James from 1975 until his death; they had two daughters, Miranda and Francesca Segal.
+Segal married Karen James in 1975 and subsequently settled in North West London; they had two daughters, Miranda and Francesca Segal.
 Francesca, born in 1980, is a freelance journalist, literary critic, and columnist.